 Every year in March, Switch team members are recognized on Employee Appreciation Day with a gift card.
-To further show appreciation, the Switch Engagement team organizes annual holiday celebrations where every team member receives a technology-forward gift from our CEO and Founder, Rob Roy.
+To further show appreciation, the Switch Engagement team organizes mid-year appreciation events in addition to annual holiday celebrations where every team member receives a technology-forward gift from our CEO and Founder, Rob Roy.
 Any time a team member welcomes a new child into their family or has a major life event such as a wedding, they are offered an incredibly generous gift and recognized on our internal communications platform, Switch INSIDER.
-Many of our departments also hold monthly group birthday celebrations.